+Keep up on the latest digital trends.
+HOW TO: Use Social Media for Travel Research.
 Whether you're traveling to another city, state, or continent, putting in a few hours to do your homework can mean the difference between a great vacation and a week full of headaches.

 For the next in our series of Online Community Examples we are looking at examples of online communities in the travel industry Online communities in the travel industry The travel industry is one well suited to online communities focused on engagement.

 Instead of the usual advertisements for exotic locations and special offers crowding the home page, you are immediately struck by the phrase "Welcome to the neighborhood" in the center of your screen, and a U.S. map covered with pop-up photographs and the words "Your story.
 In your words. " The photographs are all amateur, taken by Sheraton customers with no more travel logging experience than the average person.
 There are no actors or models masquerading as guests in these snapshots and they are not the views most hoteliers would choose to display.

 50 Best Web 2.0 Travel Tools.
 Kid activities, family friendly hotels, travel reviews-Trekaroo.
 Online Travel Companies Choose Their Targets.
 Suppliers seem to have won the battle for online leisure and unmanaged business travel market share in the US, according to December 2008 PhoCusWright data.